Skip to content

 • Module support

-• Auto-downloads needed components (jasshelper, w3x2lni, etc...)
+• Autoloading of required components (jasshelper, w3x2lni, etc.)

 • Easy dependency management

-• Work in normal code editors
+• Works with standard code editors

 Disadvantages: